 Management styles and structures go along way to creating and establishing company culture.
 Big companies have policies and procedures to help employees know what’s expected of them and present a united face to the world.

-Richard Branson recently tweeted ‘respect is how to treat everyone, not just those you want to impress.’
-In an increasingly competitive market to attract and retain the best talent, companies need to build trust above all else or risk the long lasting brand damage of employees making their frustrations public.
+Richard Branson tweeted, “Respect is how to treat everyone, not just those you want to impress”.
+In an increasingly competitive market to retain the best talent, companies need to build trust above all else or risk the long lasting brand damage of employees making their frustrations public.